 All that the Zoo needs to perfect it is the throwing open of its doors on Sunday, the one day on which so many Londoners have a chance of visiting it.
 Open on Sundays it now is, it is true, but only for members and their friends, who, being well-to-do, could go on any other day equally well.
-London Sabbatarianism breaks down in the summer so completely on the Thames, and in the winter in Queen's Hall, the Sunday League concert rooms, and the chief restaurants, that a few steps more might easily be taken without risk.
+London Sabbatarianism breaks down in the summer so completely on the Thames, and in the winter in Queen's Hall, the Sunday League concert rooms, the cinema theatres, and the chief restaurants, that a few steps more might surely be taken.